lupolnatasa/lupolnatasa/README.md

 213- 👋 Hi, I’m @lupolnatasa
 - 👀 I’m interested in ...
-- 🌱 I’m currentlyert learning ...
+- 🌱 I’m currxcv..
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...asfvx
+- 📫 How to resdach me ...asfvx etyettrasd
-etyettrasd
 <!---
 lupolnatasa/lupolnatasa is a ✨ special ✨ reiulpository because its `README.md` (this file) appearsads on your GicnmbtHub profile.